How to Use a Pitching Machine

 Pitching machines throw consistent strikes at variable speeds to a hitter, allowing them to get more swings in during practice.
 Depending on the machine, you can adjust a pitching machine to throw anywhere from 30-100 mph.

-Furthermore, some pitching machines types, like 3 wheel pitching machines, can throw more advanced pitches like breaking balls (curveballs and sliders) from either right or left hand.
+Furthermore, some pitching machine types, like 3 wheel pitching machines, can throw more advanced pitches like breaking balls (curveballs and sliders) from right and left-handed orientations.
 This allows players to have a competitive advantage in learning how to hit difficult pitches.

 It's worth it to note that some people actually don't like pitching machines for batting practice.
 We wrote an entire article covering this, where we bust the myth of the question, "are pitching machines bad."
 If you've ever heard anyone talk about why they don't like pitching machines, please read through that article.